yamcs/opi.js/README.md

 display.setSource('/static/my-display.opi');
 ```

-This library is a side project of the authors of [Yamcs Mission Control](https://yamcs.org) for inclusion in its web interface.
-See the Yamcs sources for our use case: https://github.com/yamcs/yamcs/yamcs-web/src/main/webapp

 ## Acknowledgments

-The OPI display format originates from [Control System Studio](https://github.com/ControlSystemStudio/cs-studio).
-The implementation in this repository ports many of the routines under license of the authors of Control System Studio.
+The OPI display format originates from [Control System Studio](https://github.com/ControlSystemStudio/cs-studio), an Eclipse RCP product.
+The implementation in this repository ports many of their routines.

 Note that compatibility with Control System Studio is not an objective of this library.
 Instead we follow the display format of Yamcs Studio -- a fork of Control System Studio.